Ghetts: 2021: Conflict of Interest

 On 19 February 2021, Ghetts released his third studio album Conflict of Interest.
 Backed by Warner Music, the album campaign involved the rollout of singles featuring other artists like Stormzy, Jaykae, Backroad Gee and Pa Salieu.
 The album was well-received and ranked highly on the charts, with Ghetts riding through London in tank while performing some tracks to push additional sales and streams.
 Conflict of Interest finished second on the Official Albums Charts, which is Ghetts’ highest chart position to date.
 The album received positive reviews, with some stating that the body of work will finally move Ghetts "out of the shadows of his better-awarded peers."

+Personal life

 Political views

 In November 2019, along with 34 other musicians, Ghetts signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.

+Legal issues

+Ghetts was charged with causing death by dangerous driving following a hit-and-run in Ilford, London in October 2025.
+He is due to appear in court on 24 November.